 On a separate matter in the ISNA interview, Motahhari also criticized the arrest of journalist Ehsan Mazandarani.
 According to Mazandarani’s brother-in-law, the Intelligence Organization of the Islamic Revolutionary Guard Corps (IRGC) violently took Mazandarani into custody on March 11, striking and beating him.

 Mazandarani, the former editor in chief of Reformist newspaper Farhikhtegan, had previously been arrested, in November 2015, and released from prison Feb.
 11. When the agents sent to arrest Mazandarani were asked why they were doing so, they replied that he had been accidentially released prematurely.
 According to Mazandarani's brother-in-law, he has started a hunger strike to protest his rearrest.

-Motahhari said that he is requesting that Intelligence Minister Hojat al-Islam Mahmoud Alavi “satisfactorily explain” the Telegram arrests and identify which organization had made them.
+Motahari said that he is requesting that Intelligence Minister Hojat al-Islam Mahmoud Alavi “satisfactorily explain” the Telegram arrests and identify which organization had made them.
 He added, “The only accountable institution that is named in the constitution is the Intelligence Ministry, and if others are interfering in their work, the Intelligence Ministry is still responsible.”
-Motahhari said that if Alavi fails to satisfactorily respond to questions, impeachment proceedings would be pursued against him.
+Motahari said that if Alavi fails to satisfactorily respond to questions, impeachment proceedings would be pursued against him.

-The statements by Motahhari, however, are an indirect way of challenging the IRGC’s authority to make such politically charged arrests.
+The statements by Motahari, however, are an indirect way of challenging the IRGC’s authority to make such politically charged arrests.
 The IRGC Intelligence Organization has been playing a larger role since around 2009 in detention of a political nature.
 It has characterized previous such arrests as efforts to prevent the soft “penetration” of enemy Western nations that it claims seek to influence domestic policies in Iran.